The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western galactic hemisphere: Measurement of cluster candidate counterparts in the optical and near-infrared

 The masked fraction of a cluster is calculated from the number of sources inside $R_\lambda$ with nonzero MASKBITS and FITBITS (see Section \ref{subsec:data_legacy}) over the total number of sources within $R_\lambda$.
 Using simulations, it was estimated that the richness errors quoted in the \redmapper catalogs underestimate the observational uncertainties by $\sim$40--70\% due to observational noise in the membership probabilities \citep{Costanzi2019aa}.
 A cluster with richness $\lambda=20$ has a typical signal-to-noise ratio of 3.

 In the case of a free cluster center (\redmapper blind mode), a centering likelihood is logarithmically added to $\ln\mathcal{L_\lambda}(z)$.
 The maximum $\ln\mathcal{L}_{\rm max}$ of the resulting likelihood $\ln\mathcal{L}(z)$ is determined, and the corresponding redshift is taken as the photometric cluster redshift $z_\lambda$.
 All other optical cluster properties are evaluated at this redshift.
 A minimum of two initial member galaxies is required to start the algorithm.
-A richness cut of $\lambda>3$ is applied at a later stage.
+A richness cut of $\lambda>3$ was applied at a later stage.